MEASAT Satellite Systems: MEASAT-1 (AFRICASAT-1) and MEASAT-2

 As advanced Model 376 spacecraft, the MEASAT-1 and -2 satellites have three enhancements over the standard model.
 They were the first in the 376 series to be fitted with gallium arsenide solar cells, which deliver 40 percent more payload power as compared to their silicon predecessors.
 They were also the first Model 376s to use lightweight, high-gain shaped antenna.
 The satellites also used a more efficient bipropellant system for stationkeeping and attitude control maneuvers.

 Both MEASAT-1 & 2 satellites were launched on Ariane rockets from Centre Spatial Guyanais at Kourou in French Guiana.
 MEASAT-1 was launched in January 1996 and MEASAT-2 was launched in November 1996.
 MEASAT-1 was located in a geostationary orbit at 91.5 degrees East, and MEASAT-2 was located in a geostationary orbit at 148 degrees East.
 The contract with Hughes also called for the installation and testing of equipment for a satellite control station on Langkawi Island, and training of Malaysian spacecraft controllers.

 MEASAT 1 had five high-power transponders in Ku band for the direct-to-user service, powered by 112-watt traveling-wave tube amplifiers.
 The regional service to Malaysia was provided on 12 transponders in C band, using 12-watt solid state amplifiers.
 MEASAT-2 had 11 active transponders in Ku band.
 Eight of these use 95-watt traveling-wave amplifiers, and three have 62 watts.
 MEASAT-2 also had six active transponders in C band, powered by 12-watt solid-state amplifiers.

 In the latter part of 2009, MEASAT-1 was still functioning reliably beyond its planned 12 year life.
 With help from Boeing Satellite Systems, MEASAT drift relocated MEASAT-1 from its 91.5°E orbital location, across the Indian Ocean to provide service to the African continent from 46°E. In January 2010, MEASAT renamed MEASAT-1 as "AFRICASAT-1".
 The satellite was de-orbited and sent to a 'graveyard' orbit in April 2013 once it reached its end-of-life.

 MEASAT-3

 MEASAT-3 is a Boeing 601 HP spacecraft.
-It was launched on 12 December 2006 from the Baikonur Cosmodrome, Kazakhstan, and was deactivated on 9 September 2021.
+It was launched on 12 December 2006 from Russia's Baikonur Cosmodrome in Kazakhstan.

+On 21 June 2021, MEASAT-3 had experienced an unidentified problem.
+MEASAT said on 6 August 2021 that it has chosen to deorbit the satellite.